October 17

 Eunuchs in the Indian state of Madhya Pradesh launched the Jiti Jitayi Politics party to challenge their systemic exclusion from formal governance.
 By fielding their own candidates, they forced local politicians to address the specific social and economic grievances of the transgender community, transforming their status from political outsiders into active participants in the democratic process.

-A massive blaze raged for fifteen hours, devouring nearly a third of the East Tower at Caracas's Parque Central Urban…
+A fire that burned for over fifteen hours consumed nearly a third of the 56-story East Tower at Caracas's Parque Cent…

 The U.S.